First World Solutions Are Not Resolving Third World Problems

 From there, the greatest innovation of all came about in this market, which is that buyers and sellers could transact grain without actually having to physically or visually inspect the grain….There’s been explosive growth in India, for example, where rural farmers are using exchanges — growing here over the last three years by 270% a year.
 This is powered by low-cost VSAT technology, aggressively trying to reach farmers to bring them into the market.
 China’s Dalian Commodity Exchange, three years ago, 2004, overtook the Chicago Board of Trade to become the second largest commodity exchange in the world.
 Now, in Ethiopia, we’re in the process of designing the first organized Ethiopia Commodity Exchange.
 We’re not trying to cut and paste the Chicago model or the India model, but creating a system uniquely tailored to Ethiopia’s needs and realities, Ethiopia’s small farmers (13:42).

-I don’t see where the benefits were to India or China; in fact, evidence points to obvious downturns for small farmers in these two nations (see Thomas & De Tavernier, 2017; TVO, 2018).
+I don’t see where the benefits of these exchanges were realized for farmers in India or China; in fact, evidence points to obvious downturns for small farmers in these two nations (see Thomas & De Tavernier, 2017; TVO, 2018).

 The piecemeal approach does work, but only at a local level.
 The level of complexity of a large international exchange makes it impossible for farmers to figure out when they are paid fairly and when they are not.